vwt12eh8/hassio-ecoflow/README.md

 Requires Home Assistant Core 2022.7.0 or later for operation.

+## Installation
+This integration is not included by default and must be installed by yourself to use it.

+Two methods are available, and you can choose one or the other.
+- Install as a custom repository via HACS
+- Manually download and extract to the custom_components directory

+Once installed, after restarting Home Assistant, you can start integration as usual from Add Integration.

 ## Tested products
 - [ ] RIVER Mini (Not impl)
 - [x] RIVER Max